 Dr. Elfriede Fürsich is Associate Professor of Communication and Media Studies whose research explores media representation, journalism genres, and cultural narratives in a globalized world.
-She critically analyzes how media construct and reinforce narratives around cultural diversity, globalization, migration, and social identity—often shaping public perception, policy, and power structures.
+Her work critically analyzes how media construct and reinforce discourses of cultural diversity, globalization, migration, and social identity—often shaping public perception, policy, and power structures.

-Her scholarship investigates how media and journalism impact public understanding by either supporting or disrupting common narratives with a particular focus on genres such as travel journalism, food media, and other forms of lifestyle journalism.
-She also studies emerging forms of digital storytelling, including newsgames, and their potential to foster empathy and engagement with complex social issues.
+Her research projects focus particularly on popular genres such as travel journalism, food media, and other forms of lifestyle journalism.
+Dr. Fürsich also studies emerging forms of digital storytelling, such as newsgames, and their potential to foster empathy and engagement with complex social issues.

 Through an interdisciplinary and international lens, Dr. Fürsich offers critical insights into the media’s dual role—as both content and creative industry—in shaping global discourse, influencing identity formation, and navigating cultural and political conflict.
-Her work, which has been translated into German, Mandarin, Korean, and Portuguese, highlights the evolving nature of journalistic narratives and the media’s power to shape how we see ourselves and others in a rapidly changing world.
+Her work, published in English and German and translated into Mandarin, Korean, and Portuguese, highlights the evolving dynamics of journalistic narratives and the media’s power to shape how we see ourselves and others in a rapidly changing world.

-Currently, she serves on the editorial boards of the academic journals Journalism Studies and Global Media Journal; previously, she was on the boards of International Journal of Cultural Studies and Popular Communication.
+Currently, Dr. Fürsich serves on the editorial boards of Journalism Studies and Global Media Journal.
+She previously served on the boards of the International Journal of Cultural Studies and Popular Communication.

-Before joining the University of Pittsburgh, she has taught in the US, India and Germany.
-She was tenured faculty at Boston College; was Visiting Faculty at University of Hyderabad, India; worked in Germany as BCP Visiting Professor of Media and Popular Culture at Freie Universität Berlin and as a Visiting Professor at University of Hamburg’s Erasmus Mundus M.A.
+Before joining the University of Pittsburgh, she taught in the U.S., India, and Germany.
+She was tenured faculty at Boston College, Visiting Faculty at the University of Hyderabad in India, and held positions in Germany as BCP Visiting Professor of Media and Popular Culture at Freie Universität Berlin and as Visiting Professor at the University of Hamburg’s Erasmus Mundus M.A.
 Program in Journalism, Media and Globalization.
-In addition, she has also held classes at Hertie School of Governance in Berlin and Filmuniversität Babelsberg.
+Additionally, she has taught at the Hertie School of Governance in Berlin and Filmuniversität Babelsberg.

-Elfriede Fürsich is core faculty in Pitt’s interdisciplinary Film and Media Studies Program as well as Affiliate Faculty Member of the European Studies Center, Cultural Studies Program, and the Global Studies Center.
+At Pitt, Dr. Fürsich is core faculty in the interdisciplinary Film and Media Studies Program and an Affiliate Faculty Member of the European Studies Center, Cultural Studies Program, and the Global Studies Center.

 Books